Language analysis for the determination of origin: Language analysts

 It is widely agreed that language analysis should be done by language experts.
 Two basic types of practitioners commonly involved in LADO can be distinguished: trained native speakers of the language under analysis, and professional linguists specialized in the language under analysis.
 Usually native speaker analysts are free-lance employees who are said to be under the supervision of a qualified linguist.
 When such analysts lack academic training in linguistics, it has been questioned whether they should be accorded the status of 'experts' by asylum tribunals, e.g. by Patrick (2012), who refers to them instead as "non-expert native speakers (NENSs)".
 Eades et al. (2003) note that "people who have studied linguistics to professional levels [...] have particular knowledge which is not available to either ordinary speakers or specialists in other disciplines".
 Likewise Dikker and Verrips (2004) conclude that native speakers who lack training in linguistics are not able to formulate reliable conclusions regarding the origin of other speakers of their language.
 The nature of the training which commercial firms and government bureaux provide to their analysts has been questioned in academic and legal arenas, but few specifics have been provided to date; see however accounts by the Swiss agency Lingua and Cambier-Langeveld of BLT/OCILA, as well as responses to the latter by Fraser and Verrips.

-Claims for and against the use of such native-speaker analysts, and their ability to conduct LADO satisfactorily vis-a-vis the ability of academically trained linguists, have only recently begun to be the subject of research (e.g. Wilson 2009), and no consensus yet exists among linguists.
+Claims for and against the use of such native-speaker analysts, and their ability to conduct LADO satisfactorily vis-à-vis the ability of academically trained linguists, have only recently begun to be the subject of research (e.g. Wilson 2009), and no consensus yet exists among linguists.
 While much linguistic research exists on the ability of people, including trained linguists and phoneticians and untrained native speakers, to correctly perceive, identify or label recorded speech that is played to them, almost none of the research has yet been framed in such a way that it can give clear answers to questions about the LADO context.